Read This First

 Prompt 1: Using the following essay as a foundation, discuss the propensity of humans to adopt tags of identity that often have no rigorous denotation.

-The central claim is this: Though I find most God claims absent much evidence, I avoid the tag “atheist” for the following reasons.
+In plain terms: Though I find most God claims absent much evidence, I avoid the tag “atheist” for the following reasons.

 Humans have an innate drive to categorize themselves and others, even when the categories themselves are ill-defined.
 Self-identifying tags provide a sense of order and structure, even if the boundaries of those categories are blurred.